 These days, music is more widely available than ever before.
 For people who take smartphones or tablets with them wherever they go, hundreds of thousands – if not tens of millions of tunes – are just a few taps or finger swipes away.
 If you are a caregiver for an older person, your smartphone may become one of the most useful tools in your possession to help realize the benefits of music.
-This widely circulated video clip from the Alive Inside documentary demonstrates just how tremendously powerful music can be to treat dementia in older adults with limited capabilities.
+This widely circulated video clip from the Alive Inside documentary demonstrates just how tremendously powerful using music therapy to treat dementia in older adults with limited capabilities can be.

 Music is Readily Accessible

 With limitless musical libraries readily available from places like iTunes, Pandora, Rhapsody, Spotify, and plenty of others, we can now find music, often at no charge, in a variety of genres in only seconds.
 Caregivers can determine what types of music the older adult liked throughout his or her lifetime.
 This could be related to a certain period of time, like Big Band music, or it may be unique to his or her religious beliefs, such as gospel or hymns, for instance.
 It may also be connected to the person’s cultural history – like those who prefer reggae or salsa.
 Or, the older adult might also have enjoyed timeless favorites such as jazz, blues, classical, country, and so forth.
 No matter the musical preference, access to music could have amazing advantages.

 Have you ever listened to a song on the radio and have it transport you back to a particular time in your life?
 Studies have shown that music is clearly linked to personal memories.
 The human brain is essentially hard-wired to correlate music with long-term memories.
 This is the case even for moderate to severe dementia in older adults.